FilippoMoro/filippomoro.github.io/_posts/2026-03-17-cosyne2026_neuroai.md

 **NeuroAI** would benefit from engaging more seriously with neuromorphic hardware.
 Energy-efficient substrates impose structure that may turn out to be a feature rather than a limitation: sparse connectivity, modular networks and local learning rules are all biologically motivated and increasingly attractive from an engineering standpoint.

-**Neuromorphic engineering** should to break free from its focus on the mechanical level.
+**Neuromorphic engineering** should break free from its focus on the mechanical level.
 The most impactful near-term opportunities may lie in the system level: using the organizational principles of biological brains — hierarchy of time-scales, heterogeneous dynamics, modular connectivity — to build systems that are simultaneously more efficient and more functional.

-The question is how to make it happen.
-I hope that conversations like the one we had at this workshop are a step in that direction.
+The next step is to build systems that are neuromorphic in substrate, biologically-organized at the system-level, while leveraging the powerful computational tools of machine learning.
+I think we are closer to that than it might seem.

 ---